 This increases the likelihood that a hearing before an administrative law judge (ALJ) or the appeals council will be necessary to present compelling medical evidence supporting your claim.
 Our Ann Arbor-Ypsilanti carpal tunnel syndrome lawyers will consider all factors in your case, from the existence of permanent nerve damage to your age and ability to perform various types of work.

 Contact Us to Schedule a Free Consultation

-You can turn to us at Babut Law Offices, PLLC, for caring attention and experienced legal counsel.
+You can turn to us at William C Babut PC, for caring attention and experienced legal counsel.
 If you are currently preparing your disability benefits application or considering an appeal, we will welcome your call (734) 485-7000 or email today.